eraybasar/pesdk-docs/_guides/html5/v5/introduction/migration-guide.md

 ---
 layout: guides/content
 title: &title Migration Guide
-description: The PhotoEditor SDK for HTML5 can easily be tailored to meet your business needs.
+description: PhotoEditor SDK for HTML5 can easily be tailored to meet your business needs.
 Learn how to swiftly create the editor your use-case requires.

 menuitem: *title
 order: 4